leroycep/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+   - The runtime complexity is O(h), where h is the height of the tree
+   - If the tree is balanced, this means that `insert` is O(log n)
+   - In the worst case, it becomes a linked list without a pointer to the end of the list, making it O(n)

 2. What is the runtime complexity of `contains`?

+   - The runtime complexity is O(h), where h is the height of the tree
+   - If the tree is balanced, this means that `insert` is O(log n)
+   - In the worst case, it becomes a linked list without a pointer to the end of the list, making it O(n)

 3. What is the runtime complexity of `get_max`?

+   - The runtime complexity is O(h), where h is the height of the tree
+   - If the tree is balanced, this means that `insert` is O(log n)
+   - In the worst case, it becomes a linked list without a pointer to the end of the list, making it O(n)

 4. What is the runtime complexity of `for_each`?

+   - The runtime complexity is O(n)

 ## Heap